kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

-- (requires testing) Set number of repeats for transitioning to next page
-- Set number of repeats for transitioning to next page
-- Show these transition repeats
-- Queue patterns same as pages
 - When no notes are selected cut/copy/paste = on notes/track/step
-- Page bank selection
 - Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
 - Missing page numbers / max pages
 - Missing transport / option to start / stop